JustSomeGuyX/ShanaBeyo/README.md

 ## Licensing / Citation

-Shand Beyo is published under an MIT License.
+Shana Beti is published under an MIT License.
 Feel free to use it and to cite this Github in any research or projects.

 ## Acknolwedgements

-Shand Beyo is based on the design philosophy and initial key cluster separation pioneered by the Halmak layout.
+Shana Beti is based on the design philosophy and initial key cluster separation pioneered by the Halmak layout.

 Analysis of layout's efficiency was assisted by Google's Gemini.